| Description:

 Consumer Price Index figure.

-upon the availability of the official monthly BLS Consumer Price Index in
+(h) Continuance of the cost-of-living adjustment is dependentupon the availability of the official monthly BLS Consumer Price Index in

 its present form and calculated on the same basis as the Index for March